The Maritime Lexicon

 Transshipment

-What is transshipment?
+What is Transshipment?
 Understanding the Supply Chain Challenge Transshipment is a complex supply chain challenge that involves the transportation of cargo or a container from one vessel to another, while in transit to its final port of discharge (POD).
 Transshipping commonly happens when the cargo can’t reach its final destination through a direct route.
 A…

 u